naaas3364/DDC-ILMI-COSHH/README.md

 # DDC ILMI SDS & COSHH Library

-This GitHub Pages site provides QR-ready access to chemical safety information for the ILMI Project.
+This Pages provides QR-ready access to chemical safety information for the chemicals used by DDC at ILMI Project.

 ## Maintained by